-It can certainly be made year-round but it definitely has that autumn feel, making it great for Thanksgiving, Christmas, weddings and other fall/winter parties.
+It can certainly be made year-round.
+Still, it definitely has that autumn feel, making it great for Thanksgiving, Christmas, weddings, and fall/winter parties.

-It packs in all of the seasons favorites- apple cider, cranberry juice, pomegranate juice, oranges, cloves…ok scratch what I said before, this is definitely a make-only-in-the-fall-type-punch.
-This punch looks so festive with it’s diced fruit garnish and tastes so refreshing yet comforting.
+This punch captures all of the season’s favorites: apple cider, cranberry juice, pomegranate juice, oranges, cloves.
+It looks so festive with its diced fruit garnish and tastes so refreshing yet comforting.

-This Thanksgiving punch taste very similar to a sparkling apple cider with a slight taste of orange, cranberry and pomegranate.
-If you prefer a stronger cran-pom taste just add more of it.
-My hubby prefers more but 1 1/2 cups does it for me.
-I’m not a fan of adding orange juice to this, just makes it taste weird to me, but hey, if it floats your boat you can.
+This Thanksgiving punch tastes very similar to a sparkling apple cider with a slight taste of orange, cranberry, and pomegranate.
+If you prefer a stronger cran-pom taste, just add more of it.
+My hubby prefers more, but 1 1/2 cups do it for me.
+I’m not a fan of adding orange juice to this, just makes it taste weird to me, but hey, if it floats your boat, you can.
 I find that simmering oranges adds the right amount of orange kick.

 Watch me make this Sparkling Thanksgiving Punch Recipe from start to finish!

 - 1 ½-2 cups 100% cranberry pomegranate juice, no sugar added

 - 1 lemon, cut up (optional)

 - Garnish, red & green apples, pomegranate seeds, oranges, cinnamon sticks